-We travel north from London by comfortable train with reserved seating.
-A journey of less than 5 hours means you can have breakfast in England and lunch in Scotland.
+We travel north from London by high speed train with reserved seating.
+A journey of four and a half hours means you can have breakfast in England and lunch in Scotland.
 Once we have crossed the Royal Border Bridge at Berwick-on-Tweed we travel above the cliff edges overlooking the North Sea as we make our final approach to Edinburgh’s station.

-Once we have left the train our guide will transfer us to the coach for an eye opening informative tour of Scotland’s capital city.
+On arrival in Edinburgh city centre our guide will transfer us to the coach for a fantastic coach sightseeing tour of Scotland’s capital city.
 We will head to the Royal Mile that links the Palace of Holyrood House with the ancient castle on top of an extinct volcano.
 We will see the High Kirk of St Giles (the cathedral), the old Parliament Square and the Castle Esplanade.
 At the foot of this famous street we will stand outside Holyrood House and learn of Scottish Royalty, of King David, Robert the Bruce and Mary Queen of Scots.

 We journey from the Old Town towards the New Town and climb Calton Hill to see the National Monument and admire the view towards Arthur’s Seat, a 250m high rocky crag that lies within the whole city.
-We will learn of Scotland’s writers, Robbie Burns, Sir Walter Scott and Robert Louis Stevenson, view their memorials and see where they lived.
+Learn of Scotland’s writers, Robbie Burns, Sir Walter Scott and Robert Louis Stevenson, view their memorials and see where they lived.

-After a guide drive through the elegant 18th century squares and terraces of the New Town we transfer you to your nearby accommodation and a chance to have a late lunch and explore some of the excellent free museums your guide will have talked about on the tour.
-Perhaps a visit to the National Museum of Scotland or one of the many free art galleries?
-Later on there is a chance to meet up with your guide and the group in one of Edinburgh’s atmospheric old inns to sample some local ales and whisky, it is a great opportunity for you to get to know some other fellow group members on the tour and we promise you’ll enjoy our evenings just as much as the sightseeing.
+After a guided drive through the elegant 18th century squares and terraces of the New Town we transfer you to your nearby accommodation, a chance to have a late lunch and explore some of the excellent free museums your guide will have talked about on the tour.
+Perhaps a visit to the National Museum of Scotland or one of the many free art galleries.
+Later on there is a chance to meet up with your guide and the group in one of Edinburgh’s atmospheric old inns to sample some local ales and whisky.
+A great opportunity for you to get to know some other fellow group members on the tour and we promise you’ll enjoy our evenings just as much as the sightseeing.

 If you have chosen our upgrade option to the Scottish Highlands and Loch Ness prepare to see some amazing scenery.
-We operate a full day out into Scotland’s wild and rugged landscape leaving city life far behind as we head into the mountains and moors.
+We operate a full day out into Scotland’s wild and rugged landscape leaving city life far behind as we head into the mountains!

-We now follow the River Teith to Callander and the Highland Boundry Fault, rising up into the mountains to the land of Rob Roy.
-As we enter the Trossachs National Park we pass the still waters of Loch Lubnaig, the crooked loch.
-Climing even higher above Loch Earn towards Crianlarich we find ourselves on the windswept isolated desolate Rannoch Moor with nothing but marsh grass and distant mountains as far as the eye can see.
+We follow the River Teith to Callander and the Highland Boundry Fault, rising up into the mountains to the land of Rob Roy.
+Entering the Trossachs National Park we pass the still waters of Loch Lubnaig, the crooked loch.
+Climbing even higher above Loch Earn towards Crianlarich we find ourselves on the windswept isolated desolate Rannoch Moor with nothing but marsh grass and distant mountains as far as the eye can see.
 After crossing one of Europe’s most sparsely populated areas we come across Glen Coe, the ‘weeping glen’ and learn of the bloody fate of the MacDonald clan at the hands of their bitter enemies, the Campbells.

-On this tour we head south to the Scottish Lowlands to Scott’s View, without doubt one of the most breathtaking views in Britain, we gaze over the River Tweed meandering at our feet to the distant Eildon Hills, a place so admired by Sir Walter Scott, then we will be heading to Melrose Abbey, a 12th century Cistercian house where the heart of Robert the Bruce, King of Scotland is buried.
+On this tour we head south to the Scottish Lowlands to Scott’s View, without doubt one of the most breathtaking views in Britain, and gaze over the River Tweed below our feet to the distant Eildon Hills, a place so admired by Sir Walter Scott.
+The tour continues to Melrose Abbey, a 12th century Cistercian house where the heart of Robert the Bruce, King of Scotland is buried.
 After our departure from Melrose, we travel further through the scenic Border landscape and make our way to the delightful Glenkinchie Distillery to learn how the finest Single Malt Whisky is produced.
 Nestled in a narrow glen and founded in 1837, we drive through the 'model village' built to house workers and down to the Kinchie stream where we leave the coach and enter the distillery itself.
-After spending some time in the Old Maltings building to see the exhibition on the history of whisky production in Scotland, we are then taken on a guided tour and shown how the malted barley, water and yeast are turned into Classi Sintgle Malt Scotch Whisky.
-At the end of our tour of the distillery we get all the important chance to taste the finished product before spending some time in the Glenkinchie Whisky Shop where their own brands plus many others are available to purchase.
-A short journey from the distillery will take us back to Edinburgh by approx. 4pm, when it is just in time for our return train back to London.
+After spending some time in the Old Maltings building to see the exhibition on the history of whisky production in Scotland, you will then enjoy a guided tour and ssee how the malted barley, water and yeast are turned into Classic Single Malt Scotch Whisky.
+At the end of your tour of the distillery you will have time to taste the finished product before spending some time in the Glenkinchie Whisky Shop where their own brands plus many others are available to purchase.
+A short journey from the distillery will take us back to Edinburgh by approx. 4pm, just in time for our return train back to London.